 - Days in inventory (annual revenue / average inventory × 365 days).

-The carrying costs of inventory, such as storage, insurance, obsolescence and pilferage can also be negotiated to improve margins.
-For example, negotiating a net lease for your warehouse, installing anti-theft devices or opting for less expensive insurance coverage.
+The carrying costs of inventory, such as storage or insurance, can also be negotiated to improve margins.
+Other carrying costs, such as obsolescence and pilferage, can decrease with internal improvements.
+For example, your company could negotiate a new lease for your warehouse, install anti-theft devices, or opt for less expensive insurance coverage, if appropriate.